sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 ## Overview
-In this tutorial, we will go over how to quickly create a “Hello World” smart contract, deploy and call it.
+In this tutorial, we will cover how to create a "Hello World" smart contract, deploy it, and call it.

+Before starting, ensure all [prerequisite tools](../../installation) are installed.

 ## Create a new project

-Make sure [all prerequisite tools](../../installation) are installed.

 Run the following commands to create a new project: